-[Section XVIII.]
-(Section XVIII, P. L.) And be it further enacted by the authority aforesaid, That the said president and managers shall, at the end of every third year from the date of the incorporation, until two years next after the whole road shall be completed, lay before the general assembly of this commonwealth an abstract of their accounts, showing the whole amount of their capital expended in prosecution of the said work, and of the income and profits arising from the said toll, for and during the said respective periods, together with an exact account of the costs and charges of keeping the said road in repair, and all other contingent costs and charges, to the end that the clear annual income and profits thereof may be ascertained and known; and if, at the end of two years after the said road shall be completed, from the beginning to the end thereof, it shall appear, from the average profits of the said two years, that the said clear income and profits thereof will not bear a dividend of six per centum per annum on the whole capital stock of the said company so expended, then it shall and may be lawful to and for the said president, managers and company, to increase the tolls herein above allowed, so much upon each and every allowance thereof, as will raise the dividends up to six per centum per annum, and at the end of every ten years after the said road shall be completed, they shall render to the general assembly a like abstract of their accounts for three preceding years; and if, at the end of any such decennial period, it shall appear, from such abstract, that the clear profits and income of the said company will bear a dividend of more than fifteen per centum per annum, then the said toll shall be so reduced, as will reduce the said dividend down to fifteen per centum per annum.
+(Section XVIII, P. L.) And be it fur-[Section XVIII.] ther enacted by the authority aforesaid, That the said president and managers shall, at the end of every third year, from the date of the incorporation until two years next after the whole road shall be completed, lay before the general assembly of this commonwealth, an abstract of their accounts, showing the whole amount of their capital expended in prosecution of the said work, and of the income and profits arising from the said toll for and during the said respective periods, together with an exact account of the costs and charges of keeping the said road in repair, and all other contingent costs and charges, to the end that the clear annual income and profits thereof may be ascertained and known, and if, at the end of two years after the said road shall be completed from the beginning to the end thereof, it shall appear, from the average profits thereof for the said two years, that the said clear income and profits thereof will not bear a dividend of six per centum per annum, on the whole capital stock of the said company so expended, then it shall be lawful to and for the said president, managers and company to increase the tolls herein above allowed in equal proportions, upon each and every allowance thereof, so as to raise the dividends up to six per centum per annum, and, at the end of every ten years after the said road shall be completed, they shall render to the general assembly a like abstract of their accounts for three preceding years and if, at the end of any such decennial period, it shall appear from such abstract that the clear profits and income of the said company will bear a dividend of more than fifteen per centum per annum, then the said toll shall be so reduced, as to reduce the said dividend down to fifteen per centum per annum.

 [Section XIX.]
-(Section XIX, P. L.) And be it further enacted by the authority aforesaid, That the said company shall cause posts to be erected, at the intersection of every road falling into and leading out of the said turnpike road, with boards, and an index hand, pointing to the direction of such road, on both sides whereof shall be inscribed in legible characters, the name of the town, village or place to which [such] road leads, and the distance thereof in computed miles.
+(Section XIX, P. L.) And be it further enacted by the authority aforesaid, That the said company shall cause posts to be erected at the intersection of every road falling into, and leading out of, the said turnpike road, with boards and an index hand, pointing to the direction of such road, on both sides whereof shall be inscribed, in legible characters, the name of the town, village, or place, to which such road leads, and the distance thereof in computed miles.

 [Section XX.]
-(Section XX, P. L.) And be it further enacted by the authority aforesaid, That the said company shall cause mile-stones to be placed on the side of the said road, beginning at the distance of one mile from the east side of Schuylkill, and extending thence to the borough of Lancaster, whereon shall be marked in plain legible characters, the respective number of miles which each stone is distant from the west bounds of the city of Philadelphia, and at every gate or turnpike by them to be fixed on the said road, shall cause the distance from Philadelphia, and the distances from the nearest gates or turnpikes, in each direction, to be marked in legible characters, designating the number of miles and fractions of a mile, on the said gate or some other conspicuous place, and also to cause to be affixed at such places a printed list of the rates of toll, which from time to time may lawfully be demanded, for the information of travelers and others using the said road.
+(Section XX, P. L.) And be it further enacted by the authority aforesaid, That the said company shall cause mile-stones to be placed on the side of the said road, beginning at the distance of one mile from the last mile-stone on the turnpike road from Philadelphia to Lancaster, and sontinued progressively to Harrisburg, on which shall be marked, in legible characters, the distance to Philadelphia, and, at every gate, or turnpike, to be fixed by them on said road, shall cause the distance from Philadelphia, and the distances from the nearest gates or turnpikes, in each direction, to be marked, in legible characters, designating the number of miles and fractions of a mile, on the said gate, or some other conspicuous place, and also to cause to be affixed, at such places, a printed list of the rates of toll, which, from time to time, may lawfully be demanded for the information of travellers and others using the said road.